-- Levelling up your character and getting better stats and abilities
+- Leveling up your character and getting better stats and abilities

-- Finding an enchanted amulet which gives your character bonus health points
+- Finding an enchanted amulet that gives your character bonus health points

-- Successfully wiping out a cave of orcs that have been terrorizing the local town
+- Successfully wiping out a cave of orcs that have been upsetting the local town

 At the end of a session if everyone has had fun, then you have won.

 A typical adventure may take a couple of hours but a campaign can go on for several sessions.
 A Dungeons and Dragons group may get together for a gaming day where they progress through several adventures in one day.

 Conclusion – What is D&D?

 Dungeons and Dragons is a co-operative roleplaying game where everyone works together to create a fun story and go on interesting adventures.
 It’s an imaginative and creative game that’s fun to get lost in and is a great excuse to see your friends regularly!

 If you’re looking for a gift for a D&D fan, check out my 33 Best Dungeons and Dragons Gift Ideas article to find the perfect gift for them!